markusmoenig/Eldiron/Readme.md

 ## Why ?

-I played the Ultima games day and night in my youth so I decided to create my own similar games as I have some time to spare (what could be a better hobby ?), and on the way also develop a game creator for this type of game which I need my own games anyway.
+I played the Ultima games day and night in my youth so I decided to create my own similar games as I have some time to spare (what could be a better hobby ?), and on the way also develop a game creator for this type of game which I need for my own game anyway.

-It's fun, and creating an RPG system has a lot of unique challenges.
-The behavior node system I am working on should make it possible to easily implement any kind of functionality, be it combat, crafting or any other feature.

 ## Features and Status